AChen342/UMBC-Wirdle-Project/readme.md

 This project was written using C++ by Andrew Chen and was submitted on March 1st.

 # What is Wirdle?
-The Wirdle Project is based on the well-known word guessing game, Wirdle.
+The Wirdle Project is based on the well-known word guessing game, Wordle.
 The original game was created by a Welsh software engineer, Josh Wardle.
 The game works by allowing players a limited amount of guesses, usually six guesses.
 Players win the game by guessing the word correctly before they run out of guesses.
 They lose when they don't guess the word within the